Music of Mozambique

 The native folk music of Mozambique has been highly influenced by Portuguese colonisation and local language forms.
 The most popular style of modern dance music is marrabenta.
 Mozambican music also influenced another Lusophone music in Brazil, like maxixe (its name derived from Maxixe in Mozambique), and mozambique style in Cuba and New York City.

 Culture was an integral part of the struggle for independence, which began in 1964.
 Leaders of the independence movement used cultural solidarity to gain support from the common people, while the Portuguese colonialists promoted their own culture.
-By the time independence came in 1975, Mozambican bands had abandoned their previous attempts at European-style music, and began forging new forms based out of local folk styles and the new African popular music coming from Zaire, Zimbabwe, Tanzania, Zambia and South Africa.
+By the time independence came in 1975, Mozambican bands had abandoned their previous attempts at European-style music, and began forging new forms out of local folk styles and the new African popular music coming from Zaire, Zimbabwe, Tanzania, Zambia and South Africa.

 In 1978, the Ministry of Education and Culture organized a National Dance Festival that involved more than half a million people, and led to the creation of numerous organizations and festivals promoting Mozambican music.